moonsaultco/moonsaultco.github.io/README.md

 vagrant ssh
 cd /vagrant
 grunt # now you are watching less files and compiling javascript

+# using autoless instead of grunt for teh lazy

+autoless less css

 ```

 Stock theme doc below here